 Self-filming your experiences benefits you and others but we also aim to make it fun.
-When using your mobile to self-film, there’s a number of things to think about.
+When using your mobile to create selfie videos, there’s a number of things to think about.

 Here are our top tips to help you produce great authentic content.
-From planning your video to selecting where to film, from showing emotion to tapping ‘Publish’ let us take you through the process.
+From planning your content to selecting where to film, from showing emotion to tapping ‘Publish’, let us take you through the process of creating your selfie videos.

 1. Planning and practice